cwcyenk/data-science-entry-test/README.md

 A function (find_first_negative) to find and return the first negative number in a list.
 If no negative is found, return "No negatives".

 Two test scenarios were invoked to test the find_first_negative function

+## Solution for Question 7 (q7.py)
+Defining a class named Car with the following attributes: make, model, year

+Created an instance with the following attributes: Year = 2020, Make = Toyota, Model = Corolla